UK rap: Underground revival: Early–Mid 2020s

+Fakemink has received endorsements from Drake, Frank Ocean, Clairo, Playboi Carti and actor Timothée Chalamet.

-This era was heavily influenced by internet culture and childhood nostalgia, a result of this generation of artists growing up during the socioeconomic turmoil created by the 2008 housing crisis, Brexit, COVID-19 and the Russo-Ukrainian War.
-UK underground artists often addressed the "based" lifestyle (remaining true to oneself while disregarding outside opinion), personal vulnerabilities, nostalgia and heartbreak.
-In contrast to earlier UK rap subgenres, the jerk scene frequently expressed pride in being young and British, while criticising the country's dominant political parties for creating a gerontocracy.
+This era was heavily influenced by internet culture and childhood nostalgia, a result of this generation of artists being "robbed of their youth" due to the socioeconomic turmoil created by the 2008 housing crisis, Brexit, COVID-19, Russo-Ukrainian War and 2026 Iran War.

+Lyrically, artists such as Ceebo, Jim Legxacy and afrosurrealist addressed growing up in poverty, immigration and postcolonial identity.
+This included describing their personal experiences with being second-generation immigrants who found it difficult to embrace both British identities and the identities of their first-generation immigrant parents.

-The genre has since achieved commercial and critical acclaim.
-CONGLOMERATE, a collaborative album by Fimiguerrero, Len and Lancey Foux, reached number one on the UK R&B Albums Chart while Jim Legxacy's black british music (2025) charted in 47 countries and peaked at number 6 in the UK on Apple Music, with The Guardian giving the album a 5-star rating, and Clash rating it 9/10.
-This so-called "UK rap revolution" has also influenced high-profile artists including Drake and PinkPantheress.
+The genre has achieved commercial and critical acclaim.
+Conglomerate, a collaborative mixtape by Fimiguerrero, Len, and Lancey Foux, reached number one on the UK R&B Albums Chart while Jim Legxacy's Black British Music charted in 47 countries and peaked at number 6 in the UK on Apple Music, with The Guardian giving the album a 5-star rating, and Clash rating it 9/10.
+During November 2025, EsDeeKid's debut album Rebel was the most streamed hip-hop album in the world on Spotify.
+This "UK rap revolution" has also been appreciated and endorsed by high-profile artists such as Dave, Drake, Frank Ocean, Timothée Chalamet, Clairo, Playboi Carti and PinkPantheress.